MicrosoftDocs/ai-builder/ai-builder-docs/improve-form-processing-performance.md

 If your model performance isn't where you want it to be, for example you're getting bad results or low confidence scores, there are some things you can try.

-## How to interpret your model accuracy score
+## Interpret your model accuracy score

 Evaluate your accuracy score to identify what your model is struggling to extract.
 Model evaluations include recommendations for raising the score.